-EDF Energy’s partnership with Edinburgh International Science Festival forms part of the company’s wider commitment to education in Scotland – and across the UK.
+EDF Energy’s partnership with Edinburgh Science Festival forms part of the company’s wider commitment to education in Scotland – and across the UK.

 A recent study commissioned by EDF Energy – Jobs of the future – has revealed that STEM jobs will grow at double the rate of other occupations over the next six years, with more than 50,000 STEM roles available in Scotland.

-In November 2016, more than 300 girls aged 12-13 years old took part in a unique, hands-on STEM event in Edinburgh as part of EDF Energy’s Pretty Curious programme.
+More than 300 girls aged 12-13 years old took part in a unique, hands-on STEM event in Edinburgh as part of EDF Energy’s Pretty Curious programme.
 Girls were able to use the latest virtual reality and connected digital technology, talk to inspirational women in STEM careers, and create their own smart inventions.

 At any time, they can also watch a virtual reality film that immerses them in the worlds of three successful women working in the most in demand STEM-related industries in 2023.
 This is the year those currently choosing their National 5s will graduate.
 This includes hearing from Claire Canning, an EDF Energy offshore wind research engineer who is studying for her PhD at The University of Edinburgh.